MobilePayDev/MobilePay-AppSwitch-API/README.md

 # MobilePay-AppSwitch API
 Technical documentation on how to interact with the MobilePay AppSwitch API.

+IMPORTANT: AppSwitch is being replaced by a new and improved solution which will be available in October 2021.
+Note that we will no longer onboard to the old solution but we are opening sandbox for the new solution.
+Contact developer@mobilepay.dk if you are interested.
+The current solution will close down by the end of Q1 2022.
+Learn more about the new solution in our Work-in-Progress documentation

 _Please note that the SOAP API is not available for new merchants.
 Example code regarding PKI factory and SOAP library can be obtained by contacting [developer@mobilepay.dk](mailto://developer@mobilepay.dk)._

 ## REST API